wallymathieu/assertfail/_posts/2020-05-28-Implicit-versus-explicit-dependencies.md

 Note that for C#, there is a defacto standard in the form of Microsoft Extensions Logging.
 The downside of this is that it can tie you to the major releases of .net core.
 I've seen that I've needed to revisit old libraries due to breaking changes in between major versions.
 This can be a minor thing or a big thing depending on the amount of library code you have (potentially creating problems with tight deadlines).

-Why my preference when it comes to library logging is to choose the amount of dependencies you feel that you can handle.
+That's why preference when it comes to library logging is to choose the amount of dependencies you feel that you can handle.
 If you can get away with the following for logging:

 ```c#
 using LogError = Action<string, Exception>;